kachick/wait-other-jobs/README.md

 ## Limitations

 - If any workflow starts many jobs as 100+, this action does not support it.\
-  Because of nested paging in GraphQL makes complex.
+  Because nested paging in GraphQL is complex.
 See [related docs](https://github.com/octokit/plugin-paginate-graphql.js/blob/a6b12e867466b0c583b002acd1cb1ed90b11841f/README.md?plain=1#L184-L218) for further detail.

 ## License